Franks-to-Yeboah TD seals National’s 27-24 Senior Bowl win

 He gained 60 yards on eight carries and had two catches for 15 yards.

-Mond, the Texas A&M quarterback, delivered a pair of touchdown passes in the third quarter to help erase a 13-0 halftime deficit.
+Mond, Texas A&M’s career passing leader, delivered a pair of touchdown passes in the third quarter to help erase a 13-0 halftime deficit.
 Mond even converted one two-point play with a run and the other with a pass, following touchdowns of 15 yards to Clemson’s Amari Rodgers and 14 yards to Tennessee’s Josh Palmer.

-Mond passed for 141 of his 173 yards in the third.
-But his SEC West counterpart, Franks, came through in the final quarter.

 The American team was without two of national champion Alabama’s biggest offensive weapons.
 Quarterback Mac Jones dressed out and went through warmups but didn’t play after injuring his left ankle in Thursday’s final practice.